 4. Turn off appliances and lights

-Running the dryer, dishwasher and oven multiple times throughout the day can produce a lot of heat in the home.
+Running the dryer, dishwasher, and oven multiple times throughout the day can produce a lot of heat in the home.
 Finding simple alternatives like air-drying clothes outside instead of in the dryer or, handwashing dishes can help conserve energy and reduce heat around your apartment in general.

-Also consider how much heat energy-inefficient lighting produces.
-According to Truett, old incandescent lights are major players in heating up apartments as they give off 90 percent of their energy as heat, contributing to 12 per cent of your energy bill, so it's worth looking to smart lightbulbs that are great when it comes to energy efficiency.
+Also, consider how much heat energy-inefficient lighting produces.
+According to Truett, old incandescent lights are major players in heating up apartments as they give off 90 percent of their energy as heat, contributing to 12 percent of your energy bill, so it's worth looking to smart lightbulbs that are great when it comes to energy efficiency.

-By choosing an LED or curly CFL (compact fluorescent lamp) light, you can reduce wasted heat and cool the room down, they use 75 percent less energy and last 10x longer) or LEDs (use 80 percent less and last 25x longer) for substantial savings and a cooler apartment space.
+By choosing an LED or curly CFL (compact fluorescent lamp) light, you can reduce wasted heat and cool the room down, they use 75 percent less energy and last 10x longer) or LEDs (use 80 percent less and last 25x longer) for substantial savings and cooler apartment space.

 5. Shut doors to lower floors and sun-traps

-Though the rise of hot air is unavoidable in an apartment block, keeping doors between floors shut will minimize this problem.
-(And this should be done for fire safety reasons anyway).
+Though the rise of hot air is unavoidable in an apartment block, keeping doors between floors shut will minimize this problem (and this should be done for fire safety reasons anyway).
 If your lobby or entryway feels warmer than your apartment, keep the door shut and minimize opening it too much throughout the day.

 Keep the door shut to any rooms of your apartment that get particularly hot (perhaps they face the midday sun), especially if they are not used much or only used for short periods of time.
 That will prevent them from causing a rise in the overall temperature of your home.